RebelCodeBase/testaid/README.rst

 Hopefully the testvars fixture allows fast test-driven development.
 It has `session` scope so variables are collected and resolved only once per testrun as pytest caches the result.
-If this is still to slow for you then you can enable the pytest cache_ plugin in *molecule.yml*:
+If this is still too slow for you then you can enable the pytest cache_ plugin in *molecule.yml*:

 .. code-block:: yaml